Nice to meet you

 Group of students at National Latinx Psychological Association

-As a bilingual bicultural Afroindigenous immigrant, I approach my clinical work and supervision with curiosity and genuine care for the diverse experiences of those whom I serve.
-I view counseling and education as a tool for healing and conduit for social justice.
+As a bilingual, bicultural Afroindigenous immigrant, I bring curiosity and genuine care to my clinical work and supervision, honoring the diverse experiences of everyone I serve.
+To me, counseling and education are powerful tools for healing and vehicles for social justice.

 Monstera leaf